How to prepare for a business sale

 Once you know your true reasons for selling your company it will be easier to determine which type of buyer you will need to go after.
 Selling your company to a strategic buyer will most likely help you to realize the highest sales price.
 If you need further capital, selling to a private equity group would also be a good opportunity.
 If you care about the DNA and the culture of the company, selling to a long-term manager with a good vision (an MBO) might be most suitable.
 Visit different types of buyers when selling your company for more details about this subject.

 Actual items to arrange before selling your company

 In order to achieve a successful sale and to minimize the risk of a failed transaction, owners should start their preparations early.
 The preparation process begins by recognizing that divestiture is a normal part of the business lifecycle.
 Success requires understanding that a sale is a process, like any other, that needs to be well prepared.

 When selling, you need to have a “clean house” in all areas of the company.
 It is as simple as that.
 Any buyer will want to see a well-run and nicely structured company.
-Further, a buyer will want to see a company with a forward-looking strategy that fits their vision.
-In the end, that is the reason why they buy a company.
+Further, a buyer will want to see a company with a forward-looking strategy that fits its vision.
+In the end, this is the reason why they buy a company.

 These are some of the main items you need to have arranged before you start a business sale:

 - Corporate structure

 - Many more …